simbo1905/thinbus-srp-js/README.md

 landing page upon successful login.

 **Note** that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the users password proof.
 This requires storing the one-time challenge value either in the database, the server session or a server cache for the short duration of the login protocol.
-You cannot pass this values from the client without compromising security so that would be a security bug.
+You cannot pass this value back to the server from the client without compromising security.
+The server should not use any values transmitted from the client other than those shown in the sequence diagram and named in the [SRP design page](http://srp.stanford.edu/design.html).

 There is an optional step `client.step3(M2)` that can be used to check that both the client and server share the same strong session key.
 This is useful if you wish to use the strong session key for further cryptography.
 If your web application is distributed as a native mobile application then the optional step3 confirms to the client that the server knows the verifier which matches the user password.

-**Note** if you want to use the shared session key for follow on cryptography you should use `client.getSessionKey()` to retrieved the session key from the thinbus object and destroy the thinbus object as discussed above.
+**Note** if you want to use the shared session key for follow-on cryptography you should use `client.getSessionKey()` to retrieved the session key from the thinbus object and destroy the thinbus object as discussed above.
 The typical way to do this is to put the session key into browser local session storage.
 Then you can unload the login page and load a main landing page which can collect the session key from browser local storage.